khojiT/Note/postgres-backup-database.md

 \c faramiran2
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO fara;
-GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO root;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO fara;

 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO fara;
 GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO fara;